alxheller/kusama-gifs/README.md

 Kusama address:
 E5HJe6GN8yKU2Xfq1TaUNHQABN2Q66SJ9vr6Y2tPgiMT9eG

-Create an issue or [tweet at @alxheller](https://twitter.com/alxheller) and let me know what new gifs you'd like to see. 🤗

 # ⭐ Kusama gold
 Want your bird with some bling?
 Then the Kusama gold gif is for you.